 Success Story CWS

-Since April, the CWS-boco Group has been operating under the joint umbrella brand CWS.
-As a system provider with six service areas, CWS now stands for a common vision: to contribute to a healthier and safer tomorrow.
-It is the claim of the brand to set new standards.
+CWS' aim is to set new standards.
 With innovative, sustainable and digital rental solutions, the company provides more health, safety and protection for customers and their employees.
 Holistic hygiene solutions can limit the transmission of infections and reduce disease rates.
-Regularly checked protective clothing can prevent accidents at work and thus contribute to safety at the workplace.
+Regularly checked protective clothing can prevent accidents at work and thus contribute to safety at the workplace, as do fire protection solutions.

-At EUR 1,141 million, CWS’ revenue in 2018 was up by 18 per cent year on year.
-The encouraging increase was due mainly to the first-time inclusion of the Initial companies for the full year.
-Yet revenue also grew organically – i.e., adjusted for acquisitions and currency translation effects – by 3 per cent as compared to the same period of the previous year.
+CWS' revenue in 2019 was EUR 1,188 million, up 4 per cent year on year.
+Revenue also grew organically – i.e., adjusted for acquisitions and currency translation effects – by 3 per cent as compared to the same period of the previous year.